We are SO EXCITED to be able to share with you our most exciting adventure yet and it is AWESOME!!

 You need to have a good level of fitness, we will be out for up to 6-8 hours, the weather is changeable and the terrain is varied.
 You must have good boots and head to toe waterproof protection… there’s a lot we can arrange – the weather is not one of those things!
 But you know what they say ‘no such thing as bad weather, just bad clothing’

-SO… with that said, this is the kit we recommend you each have…
+SO… with that said, this is the kit each intrepid llama trekking explorer will need to have…

 What to Wear